Beowulf Maps

 Maps of lands, regions, and people in the story of Beowulf.

-The story of Beowulf, to some extent, is the story of Europe: The Norseman from the North, the fading influence of the ancient Roman Empire, a kaleidoscope of change in the British Isles.
+The story of Beowulf, to some extent, is the story of Europe: The Norseman from the North, the fading influence of the ancient Roman Empire, and a kaleidoscope of change in the British Isles.

 These are some of the maps in